jamestheakston/unwire/README.md

 Turn any USB-only printer into a wireless one with one command.

-Unwire is a zero-configuration utility that turns a Raspberry Pi into a wireless **AirPrint hub** for USB printers.
-Plug a printer into the Pi, and every iPhone, iPad, and Mac on the network can print to it instantly — no drivers, no setup, no app.
+Unwire is a zero-configuration utility that turns a Raspberry Pi into a wireless **AirPrint hub** for USB only printers.
+Plug a printer into the Pi, and every iPhone, iPad, and Mac on the same network as the Pi can print to it without any additional setup.

 ## Quick start